 5. Explore New Activities

 Often, giving up alcohol goes hand-in-hand with giving up certain activities, social settings or friend groups — and that’s okay!
 Cutting back on booze could give you a chance to form relationships with like-minded people and explore new hobbies that don’t necessarily need alcohol to feel fulfilling.
-While experimenting with a sober curious lifestyle, you may want to experiment in other areas of your life by asking a new friend to grab coffee or trying a new pastime like pottery making, rock climbing or knitting — a proven mood booster!
+While experimenting with a sober curious lifestyle, you may want to experiment in other areas of your life by asking a new friend to grab coffee, hosting an afternoon tea party or trying a new pastime like pottery making, rock climbing or knitting — a proven mood booster!